VINTAGE WESTERN SHIRTS AUSTRALIA

 The western shirt has always been an iconic wardrobe staple, conjuring up a sense of adventure, masculine strength and courage, Hollywood movies and damn fine style.
 What defines a Western Shirt?
 It has signature pointed yokes on the front and the back, longer tails, dual chest pockets with pointed flaps, pearl snap closures down the front and pearl snapped cuffs.
 Western style shirt is a great option as a party and festival shirt for their cool style and attractive prints.

 The prints are all so unique and interesting, and we particularly love those with Aztec and primitive culture vibes, which always go down well at a festival.
-Being long sleeve, they are a good choice for cooler weather.
+Being long sleeves, they are a good choice for cooler weather.
 These western shirts look really good tucked in with a plain jacket over the top because the prints are so striking.

-Vintage Western Shirts
+Vintage Western and Cowboy Shirts